Star Trek: The Motion Picture: Design

 Aside from control interfaces, the bridge set was populated with monitors looping animations.
 Each oval monitor was a rear-projection screen on which super 8 mm and 16 mm film sequences looped for each special effect.
 The production acquired 42 films for this purpose from an Arlington, Virginia-based company, Stowmar Enterprises.
 Stowmar's footage was exhausted only a few weeks into filming, and it became clear that new monitor films would be needed faster than an outside supplier could deliver them.
 Cole, Minor, and another production designer, Rick Sternbach, worked together with Povill to devise faster ways of shooting new footage.
 Cole and Povill rented an oscilloscope for a day and filmed its distortions.
 Other loops came from Long Beach Hospital, the University of California at San Diego, and experimental computer labs in New Mexico.
 In all, over 200 pieces of monitor footage were created and cataloged into a seven-page listing.

 The Enterprise engine room was redesigned while keeping consistent with the theory that the interior appearance had to match the corresponding area visible in exterior views of the starship.
 Michelson wanted the engine room to seem vast, a difficult effect to achieve on a small sound stage.
-To create the illusion of depth and long visible distances, the art department staff worked on designs that would utilize forced perspective; set designer Lewis Splittgerber considered the engine room the most difficult set to realize.
+To create the illusion of depth and long visible distances, the art department staff worked on designs that would use forced perspective; set designer Lewis Splittgerber considered the engine room the most difficult set to realize.
 On film the engine room appeared hundreds of feet long, but the set was actually only 40 ft in length.
 To achieve the proper look, the floor slanted upward and narrowed, while small actors three, four, and five feet in height were used as extras to give the appearance of being far from the camera.
 For "down shots" of the engineering complex, floor paintings extended the length of the warp core several stories.
-J.C.
-Backings Company created these paintings; similar backings were used to extend the length of ship hallways and the rec room set.
+J. C. Backings created these paintings; similar backings were used to extend the length of ship corridors and the Recreation room set.